Subscribe to our monthly newsletter and marketing tips

 Apple’s updated Screen Unknown Senders setting splits the message experience in users’ inboxes.

-Apple’s “Screen Unknown Senders” is designed to filter messages from “Unknown Senders” out of the Main Inbox into a separate “Unknown Senders” inbox.
-This setting is off by default, but from our research, we’ve seen that users have this filter enabled 50%+ of the time on iOS 18.
-The status of this setting is copied over to iOS 26.
+Apple's "Screen Unknown Senders" is designed to filter messages from "Unknown Senders" out of the Main Inbox into a separate "Unknown Senders" inbox.
+This setting is off by default, but from our research, we've seen that users have this filter enabled 55%+ of the time on iOS 18 and in iOS 26.
+The status of this setting is copied over after upgrading from iOS 18 to iOS 26.

 With iOS 26, Apple has significantly changed how this filter works.
 When the setting is turned on, two distinct inboxes appear in the messages app: